AI Agents on monday.com

 Brain tab

-Use the Brain tab to choose triggers, fine tune instructions which have been generated by the chat, select tools and access permissions, add connections to integrations, add context via files and documents, and much more to bring your agent to life.
+Use the Brain tab to choose triggers, fine-tune instructions that have been generated by the chat, select tools and access permissions, add connections to integrations, add context via files and documents, and much more to bring your agent to life.

 Instructions

-You can take a look at the instructions that the Agent chat has generated for your agent.
-Make any additions or edits needed directly in the build tab, or click on Expand to open up the full document to make edits.
+You can review the instructions the Agent chat has generated for your agent.
+Make any additions or edits needed directly in the box, or click on Expand to open up the full document to make edits.

 Remember that the agent cannot perform actions outside of what it is explicitly permitted to do.
-Proper configuration will ensure that your agent will run safely and in a predictable manner.
+Proper configuration will ensure that your agent runs safely and in a predictable manner.

 Knowledge and access

-Use the Knowledge and access options to grant access to monday boards and other various files in order to increase context awareness and improve results.
+Use the Knowledge and access options to grant access to monday boards and other files, increasing context awareness and improving results.

 If there is additional context (for example, FAQs, governance and legal information, etc.) that's located outside of your monday boards that is relevant for your agent to use, you can upload files within this section.
 Supported file types are: pdf, doc, txt, excel, and csv.